elbow-jason/open_cl_rust/README.md

 NOTE: As of right now this library is very alpha software.
 Use at your own risk!

+NOTE: As of right now this library only works on Mac.
+Sorry!
+My linux box is down in the garage.

 ## C FFI Philosophy